fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 > 5. The descriptionEmbedding is the embedding of the descriptions
 > 6. The headerEmbeddings are the embeddings of the headers. */

 Not super helpful.
-Here's the code in question for my explanation versus Copilot's explanation:
+Here's the code in question (shared with permission from my client) for my explanation versus Copilot's explanation:

 ```typescript
 // Calculate an embedding for the concatenated column descriptions and the headers of all multi-row tables